 Retrofits are fuel-specific, so see the following sections for retrofit information:

 - Gas-Fired Furnaces and Boilers (includes units fired with natural gas and propane)

 - Oil-Fired Furnaces and Boilers.

 Other retrofitting options that can improve a system's energy efficiency include installing programmable thermostats, upgrading ductwork in forced-air systems, and adding zone control for hot-water systems, an option discussed in Heat Distribution Systems.

 Replacing Your Furnace or Boiler

-Before buying a new furnace or boiler or modifying your existing unit, first make every effort to improve the energy efficiency of your home, then have a heating contractor size your furnace.
+Before buying a new furnace or boiler or modifying your existing unit, it is suggested that you first improve the energy efficiency of your home by adding insulation and/or new energy-efficient windows, then have a heating contractor size your furnace.
 Energy-efficiency improvements will save money on a new furnace or boiler, because you can purchase a smaller unit.
 A properly sized furnace or boiler will operate most efficiently, and you'll want to choose a dependable unit and compare the warranties of each furnace or boiler you’re considering.